awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateDataSource.md

 The request accepts the following data in JSON format\.

+ ** [ClientToken](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-ClientToken"></a>
+A token that you provide to identify the request to create a data source\.
+Multiple calls to the `CreateDataSource` operation with the same client token will create only one data source\.
+Type: String
+Length Constraints: Minimum length of 1\.
+Maximum length of 100\.
+Required: No

  ** [Configuration](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-Configuration"></a>
 The connector configuration information that is required to access the repository\.
+You can't specify the `Configuration` parameter when the `Type` parameter is set to `CUSTOM`\.
+If you do, you receive a `ValidationException` exception\.
+The `Configuration` parameter is required for all other data sources\.
 Type: [DataSourceConfiguration](API_DataSourceConfiguration.md) object
-Required: Yes
+Required: No

  ** [Description](#API_CreateDataSource_RequestSyntax) **   <a name="Kendra-CreateDataSource-request-Description"></a>
 A description for the data source\.
 Type: String
-Length Constraints: Minimum length of 1\.
+Length Constraints: Minimum length of 0\.
 Maximum length of 1000\.
 Pattern: `^\P{C}*$`
 Required: No